Shrimp Cakes With Lemon Aioli

 The shrimp cakes are a great way to introduce shrimps if you are doing baby-led weaning with your little ones.
 The patties are easy to hold and if you have made other fritters before (like the Edamame Fritters or the Black Bean Taco Fritters) your kids will be familiar with the concept.

-What kind of shrimps to use
+What Kind of Shrimp to use

-For these shrimp cakes, you can use either fresh or frozen shrimps.
+For these shrimp cakes, you can use either fresh or frozen Shrimps.